top of page

 9.2.4 The Chair of the meeting shall appoint a committee to tally the vote and the committee shall report election of candidates in order of the number of votes each receives, the candidate receiving the most votes at the top.

-9.2.5 The Chair shall count down the report until enough names have been selected to fill all available positions of Delegates to the State Central Committee and Delegates to the 4th Congressional District Committee.
+9.2.5 The Chair shall count down the report until enough names have been selected to fill all available positions of Delegates to the State Central Committee and Delegates to the Congressional District Committees.
 The delegates, or in the case of an odd number, the delegates and the first alternate, shall consist of an equal number of men and women.
 The remainder of the names on the roster shall be designated alternates.
 Alternates shall be deemed elected in rank order of replacement preference with each successive pair of alternates consisting of one man and one woman.

 9.2.6 Vacancy of any office, including Delegates to the State Central Committee and Delegates to the Congressional District Committee, may be filled by the county Central Committee by election at subsequent meetings.